cullenpu/WhileTrue/product_research/use_cases.md

 ![Dashboard](./dashboard.png)

-2. Marketers input client data and offer and can choose which data should be weighted higher
+2. Marketers input client data and offers and can choose which data should be weighted higher

 ![Data](./data.png)